taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 Admin
 ~~~~~

-The administration layer is responsible for allowing the Open edX site administrator
+The administration component is responsible for allowing the Open edX site administrator
 to configure the list and permissions of registered xAPI event consumers.

 Eventually, the registry of consumers may become a self-service portal where consumers